Please Enter Your Email ID

 Over time, this practice helps the child develop a sense of growth and achievement.
 You can allow children to cross out worries as they disappear and tick off goals as they are achieved.
 Additionally, you can include a section under the houses for your own notes and observations.
 This can serve as a reflective tool to review what went well and plan for future sessions.

-Download the 3-Houses Assessment Tool
+Download the Free 3-House Assessment Tool Template (PDF)